gilgoldzweig/Gencycler/README.md

 #### Adapter
-The adapter class needs to add the `@RecyclerAdapter` annotation above the adapter, in addition the generated adapter will need to receive two required parameters `Context, ArrayList<GencyclerDataType>`
+The adapter class needs to add the `@RecyclerAdapter` annotation above the adapter, in addition, the generated adapter will need to receive two required parameters `Context, ArrayList<GencyclerDataType>`

 ##### Kotlin
     @RecyclerAdapter("CustomKotlinAdapterName")